aurelienpierreeng/VirtualSecretary/docs/index.md

   <figcaption markdown>Secretary icons by [UltimateArm](https://www.flaticon.com/authors/ultimatearm)</figcaption>
 </figure>

- The Virtual Secretary is a Python framework allowing to write custom filters and actions to __automate your digital office workflows__ and improve __information processing and retrieval__.
-It provides connectors to synchronize information across:
+The Virtual Secretary is a Python framework allowing to write filters and actions to __automate your digital office workflows__ and improve __information processing and retrieval__ by creating __relationships__ between information.

+It provides connectors to aggregate and synchronize information across:

-* your emails,
+* your __emails__ (IMAP)
-* your contacts (address books),
+* your __contacts/address book__ (CardDAV),
-* your Instagram posts & comments,
+* your __Instagram posts & comments__ (oAuth),
+* typical __websites and forums__ (HTML and PDF, with optional/automatic OCR),
+* AJAX-driven/Rest-driven websites:
+    * __Github__ issues, pull requests, commits, discussions,
+    * __Stack Exchange__ forums,
+    * __YouTube__ channels,
+* __local PDF and text documents__ (automatic OCR if needed),
 * _and more in the future_:
-    * your agenda events,
+    * your agenda events (CalDAV),
-    * your database entries.
+    * your database entries (SQL).

+With all this data, it allows you to easily create information pipelines to:

+* __train an AI language model__, privately, on your own computer and on your own data, then, from it:
+    * train an AI classifier (tagging documents with topics or categories),
+    * create a semantic search-engine, for intranet and/or internet knowledge base, on your own infrastructure,
+* __write custom filters and actions on events__.
+Some examples:
+    * arbitrarily tag or flag incoming emails, straight on server (so all clients get the tags):
+        * based on keyword detection and regex in subject, body, attachments, sender, etc.
+        * based on AI classifier output (topic, category, etc.)
+    * automatically sort incoming emails into (dynamically-created) IMAP folders:
+        * mirroring your address book contact categories:
+        > contacts in the "family" category have their emails moved to "family" folder, same for any other category: folders are dynamically created based on the sender's category, so you only need to manage that on your CardDAV address book,
+        * using a self-trained AI classifier where IMAP folders are used as tags (needs prior manually-sorted emails whithin topical folders to be trained),
+        * using Github `organization/repository` detection in email subject (regex),
+    * detect spam emails from a mix of:
+        * SPF and DKIM checks (very reliable, yet few email providers do it…),
+        * SpamAssassin headers,
+        * your self-trained AI classifier,
+    * program auto-responders:
+        * put up vacation notices that start and end automatically at specified dates,
+        * notify your correspondents that they are n-th in your backlog queue, based on the count of unread emails in your box,
+        * detect questions and topics in incoming emails and send back automatic responses with the most relevant pages from your search engine,
+    * mirror/duplicate notifications from third-party services on your mailbox:
+        * when a new Instagram comment comes in, mirror it on a dedicated mailbox folder, respecting threading hierarchy and authors,

+!!! note
+    The AI language models used by Virtual Secretary are memory- and power-efficient methods from before 2015, they will run with reasonable runtimes on servers and old desktop computers, and don't use GPU.
+The AI layer uses Python modules interfacing with parallelized C code, so the heavy-lifting is done by compiled code.

+    Virtual Secretary uses no LLM and provides no chat bot.

+---

 > __Secretary__: _a person who works in an office, working for another person, dealing with mail and phone calls, keeping records, arranging meetings with people, etc._ ([Oxford dictionnary](https://www.oxfordlearnersdictionaries.com/definition/english/secretary?q=secretary))